AfonsoSequeira/machine-learning-ex1/README.md

 exercise.
 If needed, use the cd command in Octave/MATLAB to change to this directory before starting this exercise.
 You can also find instructions for installing Octave/MATLAB in the “Environment Setup Instructions” of the course website.
-Files included in this exercise ex1.m - Octave/MATLAB script that steps you through the exercise ex1 multi.m - Octave/MATLAB script for the later parts of the exercise ex1data1.txt - Dataset for linear regression with one variable ex1data2.txt - Dataset for linear regression with multiple variables submit.m - Submission script that sends your solutions to our servers warmUpExercise.m - Simple example function in Octave/MATLAB plotData.m - Function to display the dataset computeCost.m - Function to compute the cost of linear regression gradientDescent.m - Function to run gradient descent computeCostMulti.m - Cost function for multiple variables gradientDescentMulti.m - Gradient descent for multiple variables featureNormalize.m - Function to normalize features normalEqn.m - Function to compute the normal equations
+Files included in this exercise:

+ex1.m - Octave/MATLAB script that steps you through the exercise

+ex1 multi.m - Octave/MATLAB script for the later parts of the exercise

+ex1data1.txt - Dataset for linear regression with one variable

+ex1data2.txt - Dataset for linear regression with multiple variables

+submit.m - Submission script that sends your solutions to our servers

+warmUpExercise.m - Simple example function in Octave/MATLAB

+plotData.m - Function to display the dataset

+computeCost.m - Function to compute the cost of linear regression

+gradientDescent.m - Function to run gradient descent

+computeCostMulti.m - Cost function for multiple variables

+gradientDescentMulti.m - Gradient descent for multiple variables

+featureNormalize.m - Function to normalize features

+normalEqn.m - Function to compute the normal equations

-1Throughout the exercise, you will be using the scripts ex1.m and ex1 multi.m.
+Throughout the exercise, you will be using the scripts ex1.m and ex1 multi.m.
 These scripts set up the dataset for the problems and make calls to functions that you will write.
 You do not need to modify either of them.
 You are only required to modify functions in other files, by following the instructions in